-How to Become an Information Systems Specialist
+Information Systems Specialist

-Information systems specialists develop and support an organization's computer technology and database systems.
-Most information systems personnel are either programmers or analysts.
+Often labeled computer systems analysts, most are either programmers or analysts.
 Analysts examine business problems, translate these problems into information systems solutions, develop prototypes, and troubleshoot the systems they've designed.
 Programmers implement and maintain the designs created by analysts.
 In addition to maintaining a firm's information systems operations, information systems specialists are responsible for interacting with related consultants and vendors and for assessing and protecting against threats to information security.

-|Degree Level||Typically, bachelor's degree; graduate degree for some management careers*|
+|Degree Level||Bachelor's degree; graduate degree for some management positions|

 |Degree Field||Computer science and information science|